Emilia Clarke: Early life and education

-Clarke was born on 23 October 1986 in London.
-She grew up in Oxfordshire.
-Her father, Peter Roderick "Rick" Clarke, was a theatre sound engineer from Wolverhampton.
-Her mother, Jennifer Susan "Jenny" Dodd Clarke, MBE, was a businesswoman and is the vice-president for marketing at a global management consultancy firm as of 2020 and the director of The Anima Foundation, a charity aimed at helping young people in Ghana.
-She has an older brother, Bennett, who works in the entertainment industry and was part of the camera department for Game of Thrones.
+Clarke stated that her mother had rules when she was growing up: "Don't do drugs, don't have sex, and don't touch your eyebrows", and that she was bullied as a child for "having ridiculous eyebrows".
+Clarke stated that "My father always told me—Never trust anyone whose TV is bigger than their bookshelf".

+Education

-Clarke became interested in acting at age three after seeing a production of the musical Show Boat.
+Clarke became interested in acting at the age of three years after seeing a production of the musical Show Boat.
 When she was ten, her father took her to a West End audition for The Goodbye Girl, a musical by Neil Simon.

-Clarke was privately educated at both Rye St Antony School in Headington and St Edward's School, Oxford, which she left in 2005.
-In a 2016 interview with Time Out, she stated "I went to posh boarding schools, but I wasn't the posh girl at the posh boarding schools."
-She also stated that most of the people at her boarding school in Oxford were from Conservative backgrounds, which meant she and some of her friends often felt like outsiders.
+Clarke was educated at Rye St Antony School, Headington, and at St Edward's School, Oxford, which she left in 2005.
+In a 2016 interview with Time Out, she stated "I went to posh boarding schools, but I wasn't the posh girl at the posh boarding schools".
+She also stated that most of the people at St. Edward's School were Conservative, as a consequence of which she and some of her friends often felt like outsiders.

-After graduation, Clarke unsuccessfully applied to the Royal Academy of Dramatic Art, the London Academy of Music and Dramatic Art, and the Guildhall School of Music and Drama.
+After she had finished school, Clarke unsuccessfully applied to the Royal Academy of Dramatic Art, the London Academy of Music and Dramatic Art, and the Guildhall School of Music and Drama.
 She worked and travelled before enrolling at Drama Centre London, where she graduated in 2009.